southworks/powerbi-samples/samples/power-bi-embedded/README.md

 ## How this sample works

-All the necessary configurations that the application consumes in order to authenticate users and embed Power BI reports are located on the *app.settings*:
+All the necessary configurations that the application consumes in order to authenticate users and embed Power BI reports are located on the *app.settings* on the sample web app:

 * **AzureADSignIn**: Configurations for the single sign-on.

-* **AzureADPowerBI**: Configurations to generate the AzureAD access token.
+* **AzureADPowerBI**: Configurations of the service principal to connect to the Power BI REST APIs.

 * **PowerBI**: Contains the workspace ID where the reports are hosted and settings for generating the embed tokens. *"TokenForMultipleReports": true* enforce a single token for every report and *"SafetyIntervalInMinutes": 5* generates a new token 5 minutes before it expires.